 Risk as Part of the Myth

-Risk plays a central role in how finance culture sells itself.
+Risk plays a central role in how the finance culture sells itself.
 The idea of betting everything to win big adds drama and credibility.
 In reality, the risk is often uneven.
-Some players have safety nets that soften failure, while others do not.
+Some players have safety nets that soften the blow of failure, while others do not.
 Still, the story of taking chances continues to shape how finance professionals see themselves and how they are portrayed.

 This theme extends beyond banks.
 Tech founders and investors lean on similar narratives, swapping trading floors for startups while keeping the same focus on growth and dominance.